riencroonenborghs/plugin.video.reddit.fullvideos/README.md

 Example JSON file: `{"Full Movies":"fullmoviesonyoutube","Full Foreign Movies":"fullforeignmovies"}`

+### Downloads

+You can set a directory where your files will be downloaded to, if you choose to do so.

+Not that I'm endorsing this.

+At all.

 ## Internals

 A quick note on the internals of the add-on.
 When checking the posts, it will look for the `description` in the subreddit's RSS and parse any [Youtube](http://www.youtube.com)-looking URLs.